dmccreary/dmccreary/docs/recommendations.md

 Dan's calm and confident demeanor belied a highly technical sharply-focused mind.
 He excelled in solving complex problems for customers and met every challenge that one would expect in a startup with gusto and enthusiasm.
 All of the field sales engineers loved to work with Dan.
 We relied heavily on his creative ideas and inspirational training sessions.

-#### Pete Clark

-* Director of Engineering at CrowdStrike
-* July 24, 2005
-* Pete reported directly to Dan

-At Integrity Solutions, Dan was a visionary, building the company from the group of 7 co-founders to over 70 people.

 ## CriMNet